Lineal succession

 Lineal succession was a doctrine of the Latter Day Saint movement, whereby certain key church positions were held by right of lineal inheritance.
-Though lineal succession is now largely abandoned, the offices connected with the practice were the President of the Church and the Presiding Patriarch.
+Though lineal succession is now not commonly used, the offices connected with the practice were the President of the Church and the Presiding Patriarch.

 Priesthood

 Latter Day Saint scripture teaches that a person may also be called through their lineage, so that they have a legal right to a priesthood office.
 The Doctrine and Covenants (D&C) teaches that descendants of Aaron have legal right to the priesthood: "And if they be literal descendants of Aaron, they have a legal right to the bishopric, if they are the firstborn among the sons of Aaron."
 In a revelation recorded by Joseph Smith, recorded in the D&C, he was promised his lineage would have the priesthood: "Therefore, thus saith the Lord unto you, with whom the priesthood hath continued through the lineage of your fathers—For ye are lawful heirs, according to the flesh, and have been hid from the world with Christ in God—Therefore your life and the priesthood have remained, and must needs remain through you and your lineage until the restoration of all things spoken by the mouths of all the holy prophets since the world began."

 One who has the right and calling to hold these positions through lineage must still be ordained by the church hierarchy before officiating in the office.